wintertideheir/ClimateChange/README.md

 # ClimateChange

 ClimateChange was developed to better understand ecological dynamics and evolution across large time spans and distances with a varied and evolving climate.
+Development is being performed in parallel.

-It is impossible to completely simulate an entire organism, and very difficult to create even a mediocre approximation.
+* The `master` branch is the root branch for any new development pathways.
-Therefore, our project focuses on observation of the macroscopic manifestations of life, a task firmly in the responsibility of ecology.
+* The `alpha` branch is where the technical part of the program is being developed.
-Evolution without variation is uninteresting, and so climatology and meteorology was brought in to paint a colorful world.
+* The `gh-pahes` branch is for GitHub Pages, and will serve as a temporary development blog.

-Our standard for success will be to observe complex phenomena from a simple implementation of foundational concepts.
+Development of ClimateChange is partially a chance for the developers to learn and relearn various skills - therefore it's development will be expected to complete late in 2024.